 - It builds in some extra cushion for most cameras, making camera shake even less likely.

-This brings me to when we really care about the hand holding rule of thumb.
-Let’s be honest, it’s not when we’re metering 1/500th with a 50mm lens.
+However, it also means you’re giving up potentially precious shutter speed for the sake of safety.
+Let’s be honest here, it’s not when we’re metering 1/500 with a 50 mm lens that we care about camera shake.
 It’s those cases where we’re trying to get every bit of shutter speed in the dark and still have a sharp picture.
-In these situations loosing 1/3 to 2/3rds of a stop using an overly save calculation can be a problem.
+In these situations loosing 1/3 to 2/3rds of a stop using an overly safe rule of thumb can be a problem.

 There is a tidy solution though…

-Due to an amazing twist of luck, there’s a way to use the camera as a calculator and get numbers that are far more accurate without doing any math at all.
-The trick works because sensor sizes correspond very closely to fractional-stop exposure increments.
+Due to an amazing twist of luck, there’s a way to use the camera as a calculator and get values that have less margin for error, but should still work.
+The trick works because sensor sizes correspond very closely to fractional-stop exposure increments used by the metering systems.
 Whether that was a consideration when the camera companies were picking sensor sizes, I don’t know, but it’s certainly very useful.